Zachhi/DoublePendulum-ButterflyEffect-Windows-Linux/README.md

 **Trails**

 There are 3 different types of trails.
 The first one is fade.
 Trails have a set length and the back of the tail will always fade away to keep this length.
 The second one is always.
 The trail is always on screen and never dissapears.
 The last one is none.
 There is no trail.
 Mixing these trail types with the different styles lead to interesting results.

-**Note: If you have access to Visual Studio, and would prefer that version, it can be found here: https://github.com/Zachhi/DoublePendulum-ButterflyEffect-VS**

 ## Controls